cloudpilot-emu/cloudpilot-emu/doc/networking.md

 a security exception.

 The easiest way to do so is to navigate to the proxy server in your browser after starting it.
-In its default setup the server runs on port 8667, so enter "https://\<host>:8667" in the address bar (replacing \<host> with the host or IP of the machine running the server).
+In its default setup the server runs on port 8667, so enter `https://<host>:8667` in the address bar (replacing `<host>` with the host or IP of the machine running the server).
 You will be presented with a security warning.
 Click "Advanced" and then "Add exception" in order to add an exception.